sk1101/Getting-and-cleaning-data-course-project/README.md

 - Using the grep function i have extracted all the names that are mean or standard deviation.
 And with the help of the subset function i have extracted those measurements.
 I have also used the cbind function to add the coloumns for label subject to this subsetted data.

 3. Use descriptive activity names to name the activities in the data set:
 - To do this i have read the 'activity_labels.txt' and with the help of sub function in R made the names a little bit better by removing the numbers.
-Then by using the levels attribute of factors i have renamed the activities in the dataset.
+Then by changing the levels of factors i have renamed the activities in the dataset.

 4. Appropriately label the data set with descriptive variable names:
 - I have used the sub function and regular expressions to edit the variable names to make them more descriptive and appropriate.